taralind/climbing-cv/README.md

-# Speed climbing pose + performance pipeline
+# Speed climbing pose estimation and analysis pipeline for competition footage

 Analyses footage of a 2-lane speed climbing race: per-frame pose for both climbers (no identity swaps), pixel-to-real-world height mapping despite the moving camera,